An Introduction to Cosign

 Software artifacts are distributed widely, can be incorporated into the software of other individuals and organizations, and are often updated throughout their life spans.
 End users and developers who build upon existing software are increasingly aware of the possibility of threats and vulnerabilities in packages, containers, and other artifacts.
 How can users and developers decide whether to use software created by others?
 One answer that has been increasingly gaining traction is code signing.

 While code signing is not new technology, the growing prevalence of software in our everyday lives coupled with a rising number of attacks like SolarWinds and Codecov has created a more pressing need for solutions that build trust, prevent forgery and tampering, and ultimately lead to a more secure software supply chain.
-Similar in concept to a signature on a document that was signed in the presence of a notary or other professional who can certify your identity, a signature on a software artifact attests that you are who you say you are and that the code was not altered.
+Similar in concept to a signature on a document that was signed in the presence of a notary or other professional who can certify your identity, a signature on a software artifact attests that you are who you say you are and that the code was not altered after signing.
 Instead of a recognized notary when you sign software, it is a recognized certificate authority (CA) that validates your identity.
 These checks that go through recognized bodies able to establish a developer’s identity support the root of trust that security relies on so that bad actors cannot compromise software.

 Code signing involves a developer, software publisher, or entity (like an automated workload) digitally signing a software artifact to confirm their identity and ensure that the artifact was not tampered with since having been signed.
 Code signing has several implementations, and Cosign is one such implementation, but all code signing technology follows a similar process as Cosign.